chainguard-dev/edu/content/chainguard/platform/custom-idps/custom-idps/index.md

 To learn more about working with your `chainctl` config, you can read our doc on  [How to Manage chainctl Configuration](/chainguard/chainguard-enforce/manage-chainctl-config/).

-### Authenticate with the Chainguard Enforce Console
+### Authenticate with the Chainguard Console

-To authenticate with the Chainguard Enforce Consle using SSO, click the **Use your identity provider** link on the login page.
+To authenticate with the Chainguard Consle using SSO, click the **Use your identity provider** link on the login page.

 ![Screenshot showing an example Chainguard login page, with a yellow ellipse around the "Use your identity provider" link.](chainguard-sign-in.gif)